Yenthe-Bruynseels/elixir-learning-materials/phoenix-framework/02-CRUD/guide/1_create_op.md

 mix phx.gen.schema UserContext.User users first_name:string last_name:string date_of_birth:date
 ```

-Our users needs to be unique, so let us also make an unique index on the date of birth, first and last name to ensure data integrity.
+Our users needs to be unique, so let us also make a unique index on the date of birth, first and last name to ensure data integrity.
 We don't need the auto-generated timestamps so delete those.
 Your migration file should now look similar to this:

 ```elixir
 defmodule UserDemo.Repo.Migrations.CreateUsers do